SED-EEW/SED-EEW-SeisComP-contributions/doc/apps/sceewlog.rst

 .. code-block:: sh

-   activeMQ.global.minDepth = 0
+   activeMQ.profile.global.minDepth = 0
-   activeMQ.global.maxDepth = 33
+   activeMQ.profile.global.maxDepth = 33
-   activeMQ.America.minDepth = 0
+   activeMQ.profile.America.minDepth = 0
-   activeMQ.America.maxDepth = 100
+   activeMQ.profile.America.maxDepth = 100

 Finally, to avoid sending alerts for events outside of the network of interest for EEW applications, a :confval:`maxTime` can be set.
 The :confval:`maxTime`